PanCakeConnaisseur/auto_mail_accounts/README.md

 Valid ssl modes are `none`, `ssl` and `tls` as described in the [mail app documentation](https://github.com/nextcloud/mail/blob/master/doc/admin.md#minimal-configuration)
 ## Security
-Note that the password is stored with symmetric encryption and can be retreived by the admin.
-This is the default behaviour of the mail app and unavoidable because it needs to login to the mail server.
+Note that the password is stored with symmetric encryption and can be retrieved by the admin.
+This is the default behaviour of the mail app whose methods this app uses.

 ## Troubleshooting
 Set `'loglevel' => '0',` in Nextcloud's *config/config.php* to enable the app's debug output and check the log file.